Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 The first thing is to have a square recruitment plan with several degrees of priority for the most important recruitments in relation to the objectives and budget for the year.
 The whole company and all the parties involved need to be familiar with this plan so that they can help each other to carry it out successfully.

-Next, the communication plan also needs to be squarely focused.
-It's vital to prepare in advance, to be able to free up time to talk to and follow up candidates.
+Next, the communication plan also needs to be squarely focused on.
+It's vital to prepare in advance, to be able to free up time to talk to and follow-up candidates.

 At Scaleway, we use Lever to be able to discuss potential recruitments, track current recruitments, read information about the person, previous exchanges, etc. We have different groups dedicated to different sales teams.
 We have different groups dedicated to different sales teams, so each manager has a vision and is also personally in charge of recruitment for his or her team, all with total transparency.
 This is a very important point: managers need to feel like recruiters, like they're recruiting their own talent.
 This way of working allows us to achieve quantity and quality at the same time.